Close Modal×

 This is common among low to mid-level transactions, such as garage sales or used car sales.

 In real estate, the term As Is applies to the purchase of a home but with some added provisions.
-The Residential Purchase Agreement (RPA), has clauses within it that protect the buyer.
+The Residential Purchase Agreement (RPA) has clauses within it that protect the buyer.
+(Note: this article references the California Association of REALTORS® (C.A.R.)
+RPA, which is updated periodically—always confirm the current form your transaction is using.)

 We’re going to discuss these sections to better understand why they are in the contract.